 - Use Prayer Activities or Games in Family Worship – As you are teaching your kids about prayer and how to pray, you want to surround them with resources and activities to encourage them to see prayer as more than a quick sentence they say before they eat.
 By focusing on different aspects of prayer and ways to pray, you will encourage your child’s creativity and interest in continuing to talk to God.

-- BONUS: Memorize Scripture – As you teaching children about prayer, you also want to provide them with the Word of God.
+- BONUS: Memorize Scripture – As you are teaching children to pray, you also want to provide them with the Word of God.
 As they memorize scriptures, they can begin to pray these promises back to God.
 “He who began a good work in you, will be faithful to complete it.”
 Phil 1:6 can be prayed for years as your child is growing and maturing.
 “When I am afraid I will trust in You” Psalm 56:3 can bring peace in a child’s prayer when they are afraid.
 There are so many wonderful scripture promises that go hand in hand with prayer!
 Go on a treasure hunt with you child and collect these special verses that will comfort and guide your child.

 RELATED: 52 Bible Verses for Kids to Memorize (Get a free printable list here)

-Prayer Activities for Kids
+Prayer Activities for Teaching Children to Pray

 As you are looking for some creative prayer activities for kids to help teach your children to pray, you will probably want to include interactive ways that they can learn more about prayer.
 This could be through prayer journaling, writing prayer requests and answers on index cards and placing them in a jar or special box to remember, or numerous other creative prayer activities for kids to encourage them to see prayer as a daily part of their life.